Endless Travel Plans

 💰 $200–$350/day 📅 May–Jun, September 👶 Best ages: under 10

-Myrtle Beach doesn't try to be fancy, and that's exactly what makes it work for young families.
+Myrtle Beach doesn't try to be fancy, and that's what makes it work for young families.
 Sixty miles of free public beach.
 A 1.2-mile boardwalk with free live entertainment most evenings.
-Mini-golf everywhere — this is genuinely the mini-golf capital of the world, which matters more than you'd think when you have a 6-year-old.
+Mini-golf everywhere — the self-declared mini-golf capital of the world, which matters more than you'd think when you have a 6-year-old.

 A week here runs $1,800–$2,500 for a family of four.
-Vacation rentals with kitchens save $280–$420 per week on food compared to eating every meal out.
+Vacation rentals with kitchens save $280–$420/week on food versus eating every meal out.
 Ripley's Aquarium and Brookgreen Gardens are the standout paid attractions.

 Savannah, Georgia